Agawam family’s blind, deaf dog found alive

 AGAWAM, Mass.
 (WWLP) – A disabled dog that went missing on Sunday is back home safe with its family Wednesday.

 Chez has been part of the Stairs family for the past 14 years and now in his senior years can’t see or hear.
-He went missing on Sunday after his gate was left open.
+He went missing on Sunday after his gate was left open late Sunday night.

 Community members helping Agawam family find missing, disabled golden retriever